Should You Change The Locks On A New Home?

 Your options vary from locks to full burglar alarm systems, the choice you make will have a large effect on the cost.

 We at Seymour Locksmiths can give you a quote over the phone or meet at the property to discuss your individual requirements.
 You’ll find that having those locks changed is a small cost compared to worrying about who might have keys to your home.
-If you need a Hove locksmith or a Worthing locksmith get in touch at 07710 408 414.
+If you need a locksmith get in touch at 07710 408 414.

 Any locks that are changed should meet the British Standard 3621, your household insurer may make this a requirement for your cover and you may also be due some deduction in your insurance premium.

-If you’re a tenant and you’re moving into newly rented accommodation you should be able to have those locks changed if you’re worried about previous tenants still holding keys, just search for a Hove locksmith near you.
+If you’re a tenant and you’re moving into newly rented accommodation you should be able to have those locks changed if you’re worried about previous tenants still holding keys, just search for a locksmith near you.
+It helps if you include the name of your town in the search to help you find a truly local locksmith.
+For instance “locksmith local to hove”.
+When you visit the website make sure to check for proper accreditation, real photos and good reviews, our Worthing location page is a perfect example.